VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > bounded contexts.
 If you have aggregates in different bounded contexts
 > that model different facets of the same real-world entity, it makes
 > sense for them to share the same id.
 This makes it easier to follow a
-> real-world entity as it is processed by different bounded contexts in
+> real-world entity as different bounded contexts in your system process
-> your system.
+> it.
 > Greg Young - Conversation with the PnP team.

 ## Task-based UI